 Poffo at first played it small and declined.
 However, Blassie said he would toss his drink in the sand if he didn’t drink it, so Lanny took the offer.
-Lanny stated that though Freddie Blassie never knew how to save his money well, he always had enough due to the fact that he was never a drinker and saved a lot of money in that regards.
+Lanny stated that though Freddie Blassie never knew how to save his money well, he always had enough due to the fact that he was never a drinker and saved a lot of money in that regard.

 According to Greenberg, Gorgeous George, towards the end of his career, wanted to form a tag team with Blassie.
 However, Blassie wanted nothing to do with him because he too had a massive drinking problem and felt that it would “hit too close to home”.
 Blassie also resented “Superstar” Billy Graham, at first, due to his association with Dr. Jerry Graham, who in kayfabe was Billy’s older brother.
 Lanny would go on to state that Jerry Graham “had no business living the last 15 years of his life” due to his drinking problems.
 Lanny said that if a wrestler had a bottle of cologne in their bag, or even rubbing alcohol, Jerry Graham would take it out and drink it.
 Greenberg would add that Jerry Graham’s drinking issues may have been combined with mental illness.

 Towards the end of Freddie Blassie’s life, he began to realize that it all may be coming to an end soon.
 He felt this was his chance to tell his life story before moving on.
 Blassie would show Greenberg dozens of notebooks with “beautiful cursive handwriting” in which he kept track of all of his matches during his career, including personal anecdotes.